-Here are our top ten picnic tips from the pros to help you prepare for a fun-filled day in the park.
+Here are ten steps from the pros to help you prepare for a fun-filled day in the park.

 1. Purchase your picnic-wares